 Pressing F14, F15, or F16 twice (toggling on then off) will trigger an Idle Sequence if the engine is not moving.
 These vary from engine to engine and may include things like checking the coal load, checking the water level, using the Alemite grease gun on the drivers, etc. When triggered, these will run through the sequence that varies in duration.

-NOTE - The engine must be sitting still in order to trigger these sounds.
-This is very similar to F3 except you will hear the crew talking back and forth about getting the engine ready to run.
+NOTE - The engine must be sitting still in order to trigger these

 F17 - Extended Start-Up